karthik-kalakada/mkdocs/docs/CloudPiOptimisations.md

 ## How SP Recommendations work?

-In PiSavings, specifically in SP Recommendations page you find the project resources current usage pattern based on region and account id, cloudpi intelligently develops and presents to you current commitment requirement, current average demand and potential estimated savings.
+In PiSavings, specifically in SP Recommendations page you find the project resources current usage pattern based on region and account id, CloudPi intelligently develops and presents to you current commitment requirement, current average demand and potential estimated savings.
 For each opportunity you will have option to generate recommendations in graphical and tabular view for choosing best plan based on your situation and forecast.